ComboStrap/dokuwiki-docker/README.md

 Dokuwiki is installed if not found on the volume.
 See [how to choose the installed dokuwiki version](#choose-the-installed-dokuwiki-version)

+### How to install and configure a large wiki

+With a large wiki, you should [mount a volume](#mount-a-volume) to speed up:
+* the download of store your data
+* the update of the search index

+If the search index takes too long, you can [disable it](#how-to-disable-the-automatic-update-of-the-search-index)

+If your data lives in Git, you should consider using [git-lfs](https://git-lfs.com/) to reduce the size of the volume.
+Why ?
+Because otherwise you get your media (images, ...), not once but twice:
+* in the `.git` directory
+* and in the working directory (ie `data\media`)

 ### Components

 All image contains: